Research Projects Fall 2020 -

 Advanced Independent Research proposals should be submitted via the link above.
-For Fall 2019, the deadline is Thursday, March 21st, at 4pm.
-Students wishing to graduate with honors must also submit an Honors Program application form signed by their faculty sponsor by Thursday, March 21st, at 4pm.
-This form is available in the BBB office.
+For Fall 2020, the deadline is Tuesday, September 10th, at 5pm.
+Students wishing to graduate with honors must also submit an Honors Program application form signed by their faculty sponsor by Tuesday, September 10th, at 5pm.
+This form is available by emailing Dr. McLean.

 BIBB 499 provides students an opportunity to engage in continued independent research.
 Many students spend both semesters during the senior year engaged in research.
 It is therefore suggested that potential honors thesis candidates try to arrange for research sponsorship no later than the end of their junior year.
 Only Juniors and Seniors can receive honors research credit.
 No student shall be allowed to register for more than 2 BBB research credits (BIBB 399 and 499).